Monaghan: Culture

 Monaghan continues to host one of Ireland's most prestigious and established blues festivals, the Harvest Time Blues Festival.
 It is hosted every September across Monaghan town.

 The Fiddler of Oriel Muineachán Competition (also known as Féile Oriel) first held in 1969 returned in 2009 to celebrate its fortieth anniversary.
 It is held every May Bank Holiday weekend.

 Founded in 1974, Monaghan County Museum is recognised as one of the leading provincial museums in Ireland, with a prestigious Council of Europe Award conferred in 1980, among others, to its credit.
 The museum is located in a mid-Victorian stone building of three stories, formerly two separate town houses, on Hill Street.
 It aims to acquaint its visitors with the history of County Monaghan and its people.

 The Garage Theatre is an arts facility located on the Monaghan Education Campus.
 It hosts a wide range of activities including drama, music, dance and film.

 The town is home to Monaghan United Football Club, formerly of the League of Ireland Premier Division.

 Local government

 Local issues are dealt with by the Monaghan Municipal Council which elects six members, all of which are elected as members of Monaghan County Council.
 The town forms part of the Monaghan ward for local elections for elections to Monaghan County Council and part of the Cavan–Monaghan constituency for elections to Dáil Éireann.
+Monaghan Town Hall is a former bank branch dating from around 1880.

 The largest party on the municipal council is Sinn Féin, which holds two of six seats.
 Fine Gael and Fianna Fáil each hold one seat and there are two independent members.